red-hat-storage/ocs-ci/docs/usage.md

 * `--cluster-name <name>` - name of cluster (always required for deployment) must be 5-17 characters long.
 * `--ocs-version` - version of OCS to be used (e.g. 4.2 or 4.3).
 If not
     specified, the default from ocs-ci will be used.
-If --ocs-registry-image passed then this parameter is ignored and the version is parsed from the registry image.
+If `--ocs-registry-image` is passed then `--ocs-version` parameter has higher priority which allow us to install previous version from CSV of the next build (e.g. we can install 4.3 from 4.4 build csv).
 * `--upgrade-ocs-version` - version of OCS to be used for upgrade (e.g. 4.2 or 4.3).
 If not specified, the default from ocs-ci will be used.
 * `--ocp-version` - OCP version to be used for deployment.
 This version will be used for load file from conf/ocp_version/ocp-VERSION-config.yaml.